Get a free, no obligation personal loan quote with rates as low as 9.99%

 Payday Loans

-Payday loans might seem like an easy way to secure financing if you’re new to a country.
-They are more readily available and the financial institutions offering them are less likely to focus on your credit history than banks.
-However, be wary of payday loans.
-They often come with high interest, and if you aren’t diligent in paying them back, your lender may choose to send your account to collections, which can show up on your credit reports.
+Payday loans might seem like an easy way to secure financing if you’re new to a country, especially if you’re in need of fast cash.
+These loan types are readily available and easy to get approved for, and the financial institutions offering them are less likely to focus on your credit history than banks.

-Maxing Out Credit Cards
+Maxing Out Your Credit Cards

-How To Avoid Credit Scams
+Credit Scams

 While there are plenty of lenders and creditors who want to help out all Canadians, it’s important to recognize that there are people who will try to scam and trap you.
 Educating yourself against these scammers is your best form of defence.
 Here are a few of the most common types of credit scams.